andrewPoland/terraform-toolbox/README.md

 ## Contributions
-At this point in time I'm going to control contribution strictly as I figure out how I'm going to setup the project, once this is done I'll update this with how you should go about contributing, specific styles that I want to keep consistant e.t.c.
+At this point in time I'm going to control contribution strictly as I figure out how I'm going to setup the project, once this is done I'll update this with how you should go about contributing, specific styles that I want to keep consistent e.t.c.
 If there is a bug or a small feature that you wish to add feel free to create a pull request.
 I advise raising an issue before doing this, in case the feature doesn't fit within the scope of this project.

 ## Requests
 If there is a feature that you would like to request this can be done by creating an issue in github.
 I will then tag it as a feature-request.
 If I'm being too slow in implementing a feature that has been requested, feel free to review the contributions section above and create a pull request.